drichagustin3/AldrichAgustin3/README.md

 # AldrichAgustin3
-Student from New Era University
+HI!
+My name is Aldrich Rodolf Agustin, Drich for short I'm a student in New Era University
+Certification
+Skillsets